⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Zscaler, Inc.

-A pure-play cloud security company specializing in Zero Trust Exchange platform and SASE solutions.
+A pure-play cloud security company specializing in Zero Trust Exchange and Secure Web Gateway (SWG) services.

 Fastly, Inc.